Apostille or Authentication – Why and What’s the difference?

 All Countries Require Authentication of Documents Canada

-Here are some of the countries who use the Apostille process and may specifically ask you to get one for your Canadian document.
-These countries include Albania, Argentina, Austria, Brazil, Bulgaria, Chile, Colombia, Costa Rica, Cyprus, Czech Republic, Dominican Republic, Ecuador, El Salvador, Germany, Greece, Honduras, Hong Kong, India, Ireland, Israel, Italy, Kazakhstan, Mauritius, Mexico, Netherlands, Nicaragua, Panama, Peru, Poland, Romania, Russia, Serbia, Spain, Switzerland, Turkey, Ukraine, United Kingdom, United States and Venezuela.
-It’s important to remember that if you have been asked to get a Canadian Apostille for your document that the two steps of authentication and legalization must be completed in order for it to be accepted as the equivalent of an Apostille in one of the countries I just mentioned.
-Now that we have covered what an Apostille is and who uses them, lets talk about the authentication of documents in Canada the first step in having a Canadian document accepted internationally.
+Here are some of the countries who use the Apostille process and may specifically ask you to get an Apostille for your Canadian document.
+These Apostille countries include Albania, Argentina, Austria, Brazil, Bulgaria, Chile, Colombia, Costa Rica, Cyprus, Czech Republic, Dominican Republic, Ecuador, El Salvador, Germany, Greece, Honduras, Hong Kong, India, Ireland, Israel, Italy, Kazakhstan, Mauritius, Mexico, Netherlands, Nicaragua, Panama, Peru, Poland, Romania, Russia, Serbia, Spain, Switzerland, Turkey, Ukraine, United Kingdom, United States and Venezuela.
+It’s important to remember that if you have been asked to get an Apostille for your Canadian document the two steps of authentication and legalization must be completed in order for it to be accepted as the equivalent of an Apostille in one of the countries I just mentioned.
+Now that we have covered what an Apostille is and who uses them, let’s talk about the authentication of documents in Canada the first step in having your Canadian document accepted internationally.